You probably know that high blood pressure is the most common preventable risk factor for cardiovascular disease.

 Chlorine follows sodium wherever it goes and never departs from it.
 Chlorine follows sodium wherever it goes and never moves away from it.
 Sodium and potassium always chase each other.

-As the picture shows when sodium enters the cell, potassium leaks out.
+As the picture shows, potassium leaks out when sodium enters the cell.
 When sodium takes the bus back to the outside of the cell, potassium takes the same bus back to the inside.

-It will soon see that it serves to keep sodium (and the chloride that always follows it) primarily out of cells and potassium within cells.
+It will soon see that it keeps sodium (and the chloride that always follows it) primarily out of cells and potassium within cells.

 Because as you will see, there can be no adequate hydration without considering these three elements.